Universe (NCT album)

 Universe is the third studio album and ninth album overall by South Korean boy band NCT.
 It was released on December 14, 2021, by SM Entertainment.
-Similar to their previous releases NCT 2018 Empathy and NCT 2020 Resonance, NCT 2021 Universe is part of "NCT 2021" project; which saw all current NCT members from several units collaborating on a full-length release.
+Similar to their previous releases NCT 2018 Empathy and NCT 2020 Resonance, NCT 2021 Universe is part of "NCT 2021" project, which saw all current NCT members from several units collaborating on a full-length release.
 This time, the album features 21 out of 23 members from three current units of NCT; NCT 127, NCT Dream, and WayV.
 Members Lucas and Winwin were unable to participate.
+Universe is NCT's final album to feature Shotaro and Sungchan, who both withdrew from the group in May 2023.

 Background and release

 On November 13, 2021, it was announced that NCT would reunite for a third time as NCT 2021 following their second full group project, NCT 2020 Resonance, in 2020.
 Five teaser videos, titled "NCT 2021 YearDream" and each labeled from Stage 0 through Stage 4, were released between November 21 and November 29.
-NCT groups NCT 127, NCT Dream, and WayV were confirmed to participate in Universe, with WayV's Winwin and Lucas being absent from the project.
+NCT groups NCT 127, NCT Dream, and WayV were confirmed to participate in Universe, with Winwin and Lucas being absent from the project.
 NCT released track videos for "Dreaming", "Miracle", and "Earthquake", by NCT Dream, WayV, and NCT 127, respectively.
-The music video for "Universe (Let's Play Ball)" was released on December 10.
+"Universe (Let's Play Ball)" music video was released on December 10.
 The music video for "Beautiful" was released alongside the album itself on December 14.